simondlevy/LambdaFlight/README.md

 icon below it.
 Use that icon to open <b>Controllers/simple/simple.cpp</b>.

 4. Build and run the code.
-If you have a game controller or R/C transmitter with adapter dongle, you can use that to fly;  otherwise, the simulator will tell you how to fly using the keyboard.
+If you have a game controller or R/C transmitter with adapter dongle, you can use that to fly;  otherwise, the simulator will advise you that no such device was found and will tell you how to fly using the keyboard.

 ## Crazyflie